nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

 data
    Perform the set operation on this option to pass the chunk of the update image that should be stored at the current offset.
-   The data is initially buffered in RAM, and then it is written to the flash partition after a fetch operation is performed on the ``sync`` option.
+   The data is initially buffered in RAM, and then written to the non-volatile memory partition after a fetch operation is performed on the ``sync`` option.

    If the set operation on the ``data`` option is successful, the offset in buffer is increased.
    If the operation fails to be completed, the update process is interrupted.